Bengals–Steelers rivalry

-The Bengals–Steelers rivalry is a National Football League (NFL) rivalry between the Cincinnati Bengals and the Pittsburgh Steelers.
+The Bengals–Steelers rivalry is a National Football League (NFL) rivalry between the Cincinnati Bengals and Pittsburgh Steelers.

 The two teams have played each other twice a year since becoming division rivals in 1970.
 Originally placed in the AFC Central following the 1970 AFL–NFL merger, the two teams currently compete in that division's successor, the AFC North.
 The rivalry would reach new heights in the 2000s in which the Steelers knocked the Bengals out of the playoffs, as well as injuring Carson Palmer, enroute to their fifth Super Bowl victory.
-The Bengals-Steelers rivalry is one of the biggest in the NFL.

-The Steelers lead the overall series, 68–39.
-The two teams met twice in the postseason, with the Steelers winning both games after the 2005 and 2015 seasons.
+The Steelers lead the overall series, 72–41.
+The two teams met twice in the playoffs, with the Steelers winning both games.

 History

-1970–73: Beginning of the rivalry
+1970–1973: Beginning of the rivalry

 Prior to 1970, the Steelers were members of the NFL and the Bengals were part of the AFL.
 However, as part of the AFL-NFL merger, the two teams were placed in the AFC Central division along with the NFL's Cleveland Browns and the AFL's Houston Oilers.
 Thus, the Bengals and Steelers have played each other twice every season since (except the strike-shortened 1982 campaign).

 The Steelers defeated the Bengals in their first meeting, 21–10 at Pittsburgh's Three Rivers Stadium.
 However, the Bengals would win the rematch in Cincinnati 34–7 during a 7-game winning streak that pushed the Bengals to the division championship.

 The Steelers would win four of the next six meetings to take a 5–3 series lead early in its history.

-1974–79: Steelers' Super Bowl dynasty
+1974–1979: Steelers' Super Bowl dynasty

 The Steelers dominated the rivalry – and the entire NFL – mid-to-late 1970s, posting a 9–3 record against the Bengals during this time.
 The Steelers won four Super Bowls during these six years.

 The Steelers were led by their "Steel Curtain" defense, as they held the Bengals to 17 points or less during ten of the twelve meetings during this stretch.
 The Steelers were also able to win two games despite scoring a single touchdown as they won 7–3 in 1976 and 7–6 in 1978 – the two lowest-scoring games in the history of the rivalry.
 The Steelers would also win six straight games from 1974 to 1977.

 One bright spot for the Bengals occurred in their 1979 meeting in Cincinnati.
-The Bengals, who were 0–6 entering the game, forced nine Steelers turnovers on their way to a 34–10 blowout win over the Steelers.
+The Bengals, who were 0–6 entering the game, forced nine Steelers turnovers on their way to a 34–10 blowout win over the eventual world champion Steelers.